rubenerd/rubenerd.com/content/post/2016/small-good-camera-for-2016.markdown

 A larger, heavier camera can potentially help with the first point, but if its too big to always have with you, you'll never hit point three.
 The best camera you have is the one you've got on you when the opportunity strikes, and a bulky SLR at home isn't going to be it.

-So with that in min
+So with that in mind, here are some options.

 ### Pancake lens for my D60